-- A qualified solicitor or barrister, qualified to practice in Northern Ireland or England and Wales with post qualification experience; - At least 5 years post qualification experience gained working in energy/regulatory law; and/or public/administrative law; - 3.
-Proven ability to analyse complex legal issues and provide clear and concise advice and solutions that resolve business problems at a senior level; - 4.
-Proven ability to manage significant workloads with limited resources and deliver outputs in line with client/customer expectations and deadlines; - 5.
+- 1. A qualified solicitor or barrister, qualified to practice in Northern Ireland or England and Wales with post qualification experience. - 2.
+Proven experience gained working in energy/regulatory law; and/or public/administrative law. - 3.
+Proven ability to analyse complex legal issues and provide clear and concise advice and solutions that resolve business problems. - 4.
+Proven ability to manage significant workloads with limited resources and deliver outputs in line with client/customer expectations and deadlines. - 5.
 Proven ability to build and maintain productive communication networks with colleagues and stakeholder organisations. - 6.
-Proven experience in the successful management of a panel of external legal consultants and the ability to manage internal staff; - 7.
 Ability to positively demonstrate by examples, an understanding of and commitment to further workplace values that align to those of the Utility Regulator.
 UR Mission, Vision and Values can be found on page 4 of this pack.